 Text animation

-Text elements also allow you to create text animations based on existing templates.
-You can browse all the available text templates in the library.
+Text elements also allow you to create text animations based on existing styles.
+You can browse all the available text styles in the library.

 {